In September, I set up a new yellowDog studio space. I needed a place to create, play and get dirty. No computer work allowed...

 And how cool are Girl Scouts?
 They used iPod touches for their silent auction.
 They are all about STEM!

-Epividian, a healthcare analytics and software firm, asked us to design a market report using data from their OPERA® (Observational Pharmaco-Epidemiology Research & Analysis) database.
+Epividian, a healthcare analytics and software firm, has been working with yellowDog since the design of their first market report in 2014.
+The initial report uses data from their OPERA® (Observational Pharmaco-Epidemiology Research & Analysis) database.
 OPERA® is a healthcare database containing anonymous patient-level data.
-Physicians and healthcare workers participating across the U.S. document the care of nearly 400,000 patients, including nearly 52,000 patients who are HIV positive.
+Physicians and healthcare workers (400+) participating across the U.S. document the care of nearly 77,000 patients who are HIV positive.
 Epividian’s OPERA® database is refreshed from all of these locations on a daily basis, making the database the largest continually operating cohort of HIV+ patients in the U.S.

 Twenty years is a long time to be working with brands.
 When your business card bucket starts to fill up with projects you've created, you know it's been a while.